d-jiao/homepage/README.md

 # Dian Jiao's Homepage

-This is the Dian Jiao's homepage updated in Oct, 2024.
+This is the Dian Jiao's homepage updated in Feb, 2025.
 I aim to have an update on my site every quarter.

 ## Updates
+- 2025.02.14 content updates
 - 2024.10.12 content updates
 - 2024.06.02 content updates
 - 2023.12.23 updates with teaching